WDLR: True Oldies Channel

 WQTT broadcasts Marysville High School football, along with serving as the Marysville affiliate for both the Cincinnati Reds Radio Network and the Ohio State Sports Network.
 It also carries coverage of the annual Little Brown Jug horse racing event in Delaware each September, simulcasting sister station WDLR.

 Classic rock format

 On January 1, 2019, WQTT shifted from an oldies format to a classic rock format.
 The station relocated back to Marysville, and began airing the Bob & Tom Show.

 My 96.7

 On December 8, 2020, WQTT changed its call sign to WDLR (the WDLR calls and classic hits format moved from 1550 AM Delaware, Ohio).
 On January 1, 2021, WDLR changed its format from classic rock to classic hits, branded as "My 96.7".

 FM translator

-WQTT launched an FM translator on October 29, 2016.
+WDLR launched an FM translator on October 29, 2016.
 It broadcasts from East of town on US Route 36.